The Haitian Revolution vs. Other Revolutions

 - Focused on revolutionary change, not just one issue like economics or religion.

-- Some other revolutions, like the French revolution, were similar in that they focused on multiple revolutionary changes impacting the economy, politics, and more.
+- Some revolutions, like the French Revolution, were similar in that they focused on multiple revolutionary changes impacting the economy, politics, and more.

 - Other revolutions did not have the immediate success that the Haitian revolution had.
-Revolutions whose goals were more limited, like the that of the United States had longer lasting impacts.
+However, revolutions whose goals were more limited, like the that of the United States, had longer lasting impacts.

 Similarities